 Rosters: Once you make the Hawks roster, you never need to try out for us again.
 You are part of the family.
 I will never cut a player because I found a better player.
 That is not what we are building this team to be about.
 I want to have twelve players on the team.
 That seems to be the perfect number for rotation during games and practices.

 Practices: The plan at this moment is twice per week starting in late August/early September.
 I usually start earlier than this but it seems everyone is playing late this season because they just got restarted and I think kids deserve at least a month off after each season to rest their bodies and just have time to be kids.
 I plan on twice per week but I usually have places available three times per week.
-I usually have a facility twice per week and a field once per week so we get at least two practices per week even if it rains.
+I will probably have a facility once per week and a field twice per week so we get at least two practices per week even if it rains.
 It does raise the cost a little but the insurance is well worth it.

 Uniforms: I am a minimalist.
 I am not into big, expensive, fancy uniforms.
 I think we should be able to uniform a player with two jerseys, a practice jersey or two and a batting helmet for less than $150.
 I do my best to keep it under that number.
 I think I am going to insist on a C Flap for the players.
 It’s the safest way to go.